luke01234/DS-Mouse-Fix/ReadMe.txt

 DO NOT define more than one of these values on the same line.
 DO NOT include any other text on a line in which these values are defined.

+Another Setting that can be changed in this config file is whether or not you want the program to automatically recenter and drag your mouse across your screen for you.
+This is done by changing the "autoMouseDrag" value.
+Set this equal to 0, to turn off auto mouse drag, or 1 to turn it on.
+By default, it is set to 1.

+IMPORTANT:
+If you choose to play with this setting off, be warned you will have to drag your mouse with RIGHT CLICK, unless you bind a key to do it with external software, in which case, you will have to bind it to right click.
+You should also make sure that the keybinds config file does not have any function bound to RIGHT CLICK either if you choose to play with this setting off.

 If you mess up this file too much and start getting crashes, just delete this txt, and the script will fix it for you.